This is the tenth section of the Disaster Manual. This section is on health care issues. This resource is meant for volunteer lawyers.

-After a natural disaster, lawyers may face questions that range from simple requests about where to find the phone number for a particular state agency to more complex inquiries about healthcare insurance or malpractice liability.
+After a natural disaster, lawyers may face questions ranging from simple requests about where to find the phone number for a particular state agency to more complex inquiries about health-care insurance or malpractice liability.

-As a lawyer, you must differentiate between questions that raise genuine legal issues or those that require you to direct someone to an appropriate agency physician, or another health-care provider.
+As a lawyer, you must differentiate between questions that raise genuine legal issues and those that require you to direct someone to an appropriate agency, physician, or another health-care provider.
 For example, in the wake of Katrina, some legal hotlines reportedly received calls for advice on how to diagnose “Katrina Cough” and give first aid techniques.
 These are not questions you should answer.

 On the other hand, there will be many questions that are well within the scope of a lawyer’s expertise.
 You may be asked to suggest sources of information concerning public resources or benefits, as well as asked questions concerning payment for health-care services.
 This guide is designed to provide basic information to help you formulate your responses.

-- I lost all of my health insurance papers, and I need to file a claim.
+Q.10-8 I lost all of my health insurance papers and need to file a claim.
 What should I do?

 The sources of health-care financing are also wide-ranging.
 Most commonly, payment comes from a combination of sources, including a patient’s co-payment and additional funds from private insurance (including employer-sponsored health benefits), government benefits (such as Medicaid or Medicare), or even funds set aside to cover charity care.
 In rare circumstances, patients may actually pay the entire cost of the medical services that they receive.